The Law Offices Of Christelle G. Clement 917-805-1158

 However, if the unlawful owner has damaged or destroyed any of the property, the rightful owner is entitled to a money judgment for the value of the property.

 If a person murders a relative, is he/she entitled to receive any of the victim’s property?
-In most cases, the answer would be “no.” Usually, a convicted killer cannot inherit a victim’s property, even if he/she...
+In most cases, the answer would be “no.” Usually, a convicted killer cannot inherit a victim’s property, even if he/she is a rightful...
 Read more.

-• When a Marital Settlement Agreement Requires Life Insurance
+• Marital Settlement Agreements and Life Insurance Policies

 Many marital settlement agreements require one party to maintain a life insurance policy on his or her life naming the former spouse as the primary beneficiary.
 While this provides some financial security for the former spouse, it may...
 Read more.